daryllalmeida/Customer-Churn-Prediction/README.md

 - To improve recall—the primary metric for churn—the model was optimized using threshold tuning, lowering the decision cutoff from 0.50 to 0.35.
 This increased churn recall from 62.7% → 73.2%, meaning the model successfully identifies nearly three-quarters of all customers likely to leave.

 - The final model balances precision, recall, accuracy, and business impact while reducing false negatives significantly.
 Key churn drivers include inactive membership, number of products, zero account balance, and age groups.
-The project concludes with actionable business recommendations such as targeted activation campaigns, cross-selling strategies, and personalized retention efforts